Mtanaka77/Spin_Molecular_Dynamics_by_Microwave_Magnetic_Field/README.md

 ## Numerical Code, Parameters and Files

-@spin_nucCLD7M6a.f03: numerical code
+1) @spin_nucCLD7M6a.f03: numerical code

-param_spinRL6.h: parameters
+2) param_spinRL6.h: parameters

  > number of nodes, total of irons and oxygens, p3m resolution

-SAI106_config.START1: configuration
+3) SAI106_config.START1: configuration

  > physical run time, lattice sizes, number of cells, exchange integrals for Fe and O, period of microwave magnetic field, temperature, Curie temprature, etc.
  About 3,000,000 steps are required !

-magnetite8.xyz: magnetite in a cubic lattice
+4) Magnetite in a cubic lattice: magnetite8.xyz for initialization

 ## References